10 Ways to Boost Libido

 Maintaining a healthy body weight can improve sex drive, both physically and psychologically as it can also lead to increased body confidence.

-Eating a nutritious diet and getting regular exercise can help achieve this, as well as boost a person’s overall energy levels.
+Eating a nutritious diet and getting regular exercise can help achieve this, as well as boosting overall energy levels.

 9. Try sex therapy